albertvucinovic/chat.sh/README.md

     - use vllm, sglang, ...

 4. **Set up environment variables**:
-   Create a `.env` file in the root directory of the project with your OpenAI API key and model configuration.
+   Create a `.env` file in the root directory of the project.
 This file will be sourced by `chat.sh`:

    - local api:
    ```bash